Shamama Alasgarova: Life

 Alasgarova was born on 8 March 1904 in the city of Erivan, Erivan Governorate.
-Her father, Mammadkarim Karbalayi Gurbanali, married Zahra Suleymanbeyova, daughter of Erivan's bey, and the couple had five children from this marriage: Tarlan, Goycek, Aziz, Shamama, Ziyad.
+Her father, Mammadkarim Karbalayi Gurbanali, married Zahra Suleymanbeyova, daughter of Erivan's bey, and the couple had five children from this marriage: Tarlan, Goycek, Aziz, Shamama and Ziyad.
 Shamama was the third daughter of the family.
-He received his first education in the gymnasium.
+She received her early education in the gymnasium.
 Shamama, who entered the Azerbaijan Medical Institute for higher education, graduated from the institute in 1941 and went to the front during the Second World War.
 She began her career as an intern in 1941 in a military hospital.
 Later head of the department in the same hospital.
 Until 1945, she also worked in the personnel department of the People's Commissariat of Health of the Azerbaijan SSR.
 From 1945 to 1977 she was the chief physician of the maternity hospital No. 5 of the city of Baku named after N. K. Krupskaya.
 Under Alasgarova's leadership, maternity hospital No. 5 became one of the exemplary therapeutic and preventive institutions of the republic.
 She conducted research on the topics of maternal and child health, as well as the treatment and prevention of gynecological diseases.
 She actively fought against the spread of malaria and helminthiasis in Azerbaijan.

 By the Decree of the Presidium of the Supreme Soviet of the USSR dated 4 February 1969, Alasgarova was awarded the title of Hero of Socialist Labour with the Order of Lenin and the Hammer and Sickle medal for her great services in the field of protecting the health of the Soviet people.
 She was also awarded the title of Honored Doctor of the Azerbaijan SSR in 1960, and Badge "For Excellence in Public Health" in 1958.
 She was also member of the Supreme Soviet of the Azerbaijan Soviet Socialist Republic.

 She died on 2 April 1977 in the city of Baku.
 She was buried in the Alley of Honor.

 In 1996, the maternity hospital No. 5 of the city of Baku was named after Shamama Alasgarova.